set-traces/set-traces-backend/README.md

 ## How to:
 Want to contribute to our backend?
 Fork this repo and create a pull request.
 Setup to environment for development?
-Clone this repo.
+Clone this repo: https://github.com/set-traces/backend-runtime

 Running both database and backend with docker:
 ```./gradlew build